How to translate Gestinux

 - Find your translation file (created as described in the previous section) by clicking the selection button.

 - Check the box "Use translation" for translations of this file to be used.
 Otherwise the reference language will be used.

-in version 1.2 there are 2 language files, one for the main application, and another for utilities common to several applications, so the windows is slightly different.
+There are 2 language files, one for the main application, and another for utilities common to several applications.

 Anyway, for the selected section, a list of key translation is displayed.
 The reference translation (which cannot be changed) is displayed below, and you can enter or edit the translation in your language.
 Registration is automatic when you change key.

-The symbol <CR> skips a line, and should be used for messages.
+The symbol <CR> skips a line, and should be used in long messages.

 Installing new translations

 If possible, get another native speaker to read and check your work.
 Once the translation is complete, commit the file with svn or ask via the forum for another developer to do this for you.

 If you contribute a commonly used language, your translation will be added to the next version of Gestinux.